karmab/kcli/README.rst

 To deploy from templates, grab images at
 `openstack <http://docs.openstack.org/image-guide/obtain-images.html>`__

-I use docker, i m cool
+I use docker, I'm cool
 ----------------------

-grab latest image
+Pull the latest image:

 ``docker pull karmab/kcli``

-if running locally, launch it with:
+If running locally, launch it with:

-``docker run -it -v /var/run/libvirt:/var/run/libvirt -v ~/.ssh:/root/.ssh karmab/kcli /bin/bash``
+``docker run --rm -v /var/run/libvirt:/var/run/libvirt -v ~/.ssh:/root/.ssh karmab/kcli``

-if using a remote hypervisor, launch it with a local kcli.yml file pointing to tthis hypervisor and providing your ssh keys too
+If using a remote hypervisor, launch it with a local kcli.yml file pointing to this hypervisor and providing your ssh keys too

-``docker run -ti -v ~/kcli.yml:/root/kcli.yml -v ~/.ssh:/root/.ssh karmab/kcli /bin/bash``
+``docker run --rm -v ~/kcli.yml:/root/kcli.yml -v ~/.ssh:/root/.ssh karmab/kcli``

 In both cases, you can also provide a kcli\_profiles.yml (and you could also use a dedicated plan directory)

-``docker run -it -v /var/run/libvirt:/var/run/libvirt -v ~/kcli_profiles.yml:/root/kcli_profiles.yml  -v ~/.ssh:/root/.ssh karmab/kcli /bin/bash``
+``docker run --rm -v /var/run/libvirt:/var/run/libvirt -v ~/kcli_profiles.yml:/root/kcli_profiles.yml  -v ~/.ssh:/root/.ssh karmab/kcli``

+``docker run --rm -v ~/kcli.yml:/root/kcli.yml -v ~/kcli_profiles.yml:/root/kcli_profiles.yml -v ~/.ssh:/root/.ssh karmab/kcli``

+The entrypoint is defined as kcli, so you can type commands directly as:

-``docker run -ti -v ~/kcli.yml:/root/kcli.yml -v ~/kcli_profiles.yml:/root/kcli_profiles.yml -v ~/.ssh:/root/.ssh karmab/kcli /bin/bash``
+``docker run --rm -v ~/kcli.yml:/root/kcli.yml -v ~/kcli_profiles.yml:/root/kcli_profiles.yml -v ~/.ssh:/root/.ssh karmab/kcli list``

-configuration
+As a bonus, you can alias kcli and run kcli as if it is installed locally instead a Docker container:

+``alias kcli = "docker run --rm -v ~/kcli.yml:/root/kcli.yml -v ~/kcli_profiles.yml:/root/kcli_profiles.yml -v ~/.ssh:/root/.ssh karmab/kcli"``

+Configuration
 -------------

 If you only want to use your local libvirt daemon, no configuration is